CristolGDM/game-dat/README.md

 I also learned a lot about Object Oriented Programming (OOP).
 It is not something I use in my daily work, and I actually didn't use it in this project (see below), but the more I advanced, the more I realized how OOP would have made things easier every time I was stuck by an issue.

 This probably relates to the first issue I mentioned: OOP is great, but I feel like it is more difficult to set it up before you *really* know how your game is going to be structured.
-I'll definitely try it for my next project though
+I'll definitely try it for my next project though.

+Also there is a much stronger connection between all parts of the projects than I expected.
+Code was very dependent on the assets, and vice versa.

+And finally, it is way easier to start a project than to finish it.
+I really liked working on this, but there were parts of it that really felt like work, and where I just wanted to start doing something else.
+I more or less expected it, but it was good to experience it directly.

 ## What I wished I had done differently